Manojkl/Cost_To_Consumers-CTC/AGI/ParliamentAgent/Readme.md

 	•	Suggests optimal time allocation for discussions on various topics to ensure meaningful and balanced debate.

  - Create a report on the same.

+This agent can be extended to any platform or application that involves discussions, debates, or deliberations, making it useful beyond parliamentary settings — such as corporate meetings, academic forums, public consultations, and policy reviews...